 We require all suppliers that we work with to detail their cleaning and sanitation protocols to ensure that these meet our minimum standards.
 Rooms will be thoroughly cleaned and disinfected between guests and all high touch public areas regularly sanitised.
 All private transport used will be regularly cleaned and disinfected.
-Restaurants used for group meals will also be audited for sanitation practices and shared meals (ie. buffets or banquet style) will be avoided.
+Restaurants used for group meals will also be audited for sanitation practices.

 We are proactively moving towards contactless and low touch solutions for travel.
 This includes digital solutions for signing forms or providing traveller details in place of paperwork and using online ticketing and payments.

 Our operations teams are keeping up to date with local developments, including any closures or changes to visiting sights and attractions.
-As the situation evolves, we made need to make some changes to the activities or destinations included on your trip to comply with advice from local authorities or our health and safety protocols.
+We may need to make some changes to the activities or destinations included on your trip to comply with advice from local authorities or our health and safety protocols.
 We will endeavour to keep travellers updated before departure, including through our Essential Trip Information online.
 Particularly if you are on one of the first trips once a destination re-opens for foreign travellers, an open mind and sense of flexibility will help you get the most out of your trip.

 If you or someone else on your trip has symptoms of COVID-19 while travelling with us we will assist you to access appropriate medical care as quickly as possible.
 We will follow the advice of local health authorities on whether a COVID-19 test is required, whether there is a need to self-isolate or quarantine or whether there is a risk to other travellers in the group.
 We will help contact family and friends if needed as well as support with translation services at hospitals or medical centres and in contacting insurance companies, travel agents and airlines to make arrangements to return home if required.